-Making Natural Ink
+Making Natural Inks and Dyes

 Years before synthetic dyes and pigments were available, simple but efficient inks were used in paintings from prehistoric civilizations.
-These natural colors could be mineral in origin or from plant extracts.
+These natural colours could be mineral in origin or from plant extracts.
 The articles below will explore making natural ink with black walnut hulls.